sedmedgh/hcanvaser/docs/documentation.md

 As a result, it is only able to render correctly properties that it understands, meaning there are many CSS properties which do not work.
 For a full list of supported CSS properties, check out the [supported features](/features/) page.

-## Limitations
-All the images that the script uses need to reside under the [same origin](http://en.wikipedia.org/wiki/Same_origin_policy) for it to be able to read them without the assistance of a [proxy](/proxy/).
-Similarly, if you have other `canvas` elements on the page, which have been tainted with cross-origin content, they will become dirty and no longer readable by nenehtml2canvas.

-The script doesn't render plugin content such as Flash or Java applets.

 ## Browser compatibility